 Here’s where it gets tricky for Geelong residents: different technologies can exist on the same street.

-- Different developers chose different networks at different times
+Different developers chose different networks at different times during the rollout.

-- Some properties were built before fibre was available
+Some properties were built before fibre was available at all.

-- Estate boundaries don’t always follow street boundaries
+Estate boundaries don't always follow street boundaries — your street might be in two estates.

 Real example: In parts of Armstrong Creek and surrounding areas, you might find OptiComm on one side of the street and NBN on the other.
 Or a newer house with OptiComm next to an older house on Fixed Wireless.

-Step 3: If unsure Contact your estate’s body corporate or developer.
-They’ll know which network was installed.
+- Still unsure?
+Contact your estate’s body corporate or developer — they’ll know exactly which network was installed.

 Choosing an ISP on OptiComm